sawuza/client-server-metrics-app/README.md

 ### Overview

 This code creates a tcp connection for the address `127.0.0.1:8888` and listens to all incoming requests.
 When a client connects, a new instance of the `ClientServerProtocol` class will be created, and when new data arrives, the `data_received` method of this object will be called.
-Inside `asyncio.Protocol` all the magic of processing requests through coroutines is hidden, it remains to implement the protocol of interaction between client and server.

 ### Usage